Zoll-e/iamdb/README.md

 > This project was made specifically for ApexLab as the test part of their selection proccess.
 > In a few words this application is using GraphQL to reach out to a TMDB sandbox to retrieve and display data from it.

 > This was really exciting and challenging for me.
-I have learnt a lot about new technologies (typescript,cypress,MUI,NGINX) and deepened my knowledges about the ones that I already knew.
+I have learnt a lot about new technologies (typescript,cypress,MUI,NGINX) and deepened my knowledge about the ones that I already knew.

 &nbsp;